 Eat your way through the city’s pintxos bars

 The Basque Country is of course well known for its pintxos bites – small pieces of bread, topped with all manner of local ingredients, from meat and seafood to vegetables and cheese.
 Bilbao, along with San Sebastián and Vitoria-Gasteiz is home to some of the best pintxos bars in the country, so make sure you check them out while you’re here.
-Take a look at our guide for some of the top places to go.
+A pintxos tour is included on our four-day Mini Trip to Bilbao.

 Wander around the streets of the Casco Viejo